AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension-configuration.md

 ### [!UICONTROL Migrate ECID from VisitorAPI]

-This field will be turned on by default.
-When turned on the SDK will be able to read and set old AMCV cookies.
-This feature is important when migration to Adobe Experience Platform Web SDK as some pages might still be using Visitor.js.
-It will allow the Web SDK to continue to use the same ECID.
+This option is enabled by default.
+When this feature is enabled the SDK will be able to read the AMCV and s_ecid cookies and set the AMCV cookie used by Visitor.js.
+This feature is important when migrating to Adobe Experience Platform Web SDK as some pages might still be using Visitor.js.
+It will allow the SDK to continue to use the same ECID so that users are not identified as two separate users.

 ### [!UICONTROL Use third-party cookies]

-This option will enable the use of Adobe third-party cookies.
-It will allow the Web SDK to keep the visitor ID in a third-party cookie so that it can be used accross sites.
+This option enables the SDK to attempt to store a user identifier in a third-party cookie.
+If successful, the user will be identified as a single user as they navigate across multiple domains, rather than being identified as a separate user on each domain.
+If this option is enabled, the SDK may still be unable to store the user identifier in a third-party cookie if the browser does not support third-party cookies or has been configured by the user to not allow third-party cookies.
+In this case, the SDK will only store the identifier in the first-party domain.

 ## [!UICONTROL Personalization]

 ![](../images/extension/overview/personalization.png)

-In the personalization configuration section we provide you two things, a prehiding style editor and a default prehiding snippet.
-If you would like to hide certain parts if your site while personalized content is loaded you can specify the elements to hide in the prehiding style editor.
-After you do this you can copy the default prehiding snippet that is provided for you and paste in head portion of your HTML site.
+If you would like to hide certain parts if your site while personalized content is loaded, you can specify the elements to hide in the prehiding style editor.
+You can then copy the default prehiding snippet provided to you and paste it inside the `<head>`element of your HTML site.

 ## [!UICONTROL Data Collection]